Natural Sciences for the non-professional

 Exploring Montana's Eagle Formation

 Our examination of the Eagle Formation (Geology) in the state of Montana, USA.
-The Eagle Formation in Montana is the geologic record of an 82 million-year-old barrier island environment.
+An 82 million-year-old barrier island environment.

 Our video is a documentary of a day in the field; a day when we filmed our adventure and share it here with you.